andyml123/andyml123.github.io/get-well-soon-messages-for-a-pet.md

 title: Get Well Soon Messages for a Pet
 title2: Get Well Soon Messages for a Pet
 description: >-
-  Wish a someone with an ill or injured pet well with one of these sweet, touching or funny pet get well messages
+  Wish someone with an ill or injured pet well with one of these sweet, touching or funny pet get well messages
 permalink: /get-well-soon-messages-for-a-pet/
 image: get-well-soon-messages-for-a-pet.png